pennhanlee/tp/docs/UserGuide.md

 -----------------|--------
 `list` <br> `view 2` | views the 2nd book in the list.

-*This assumes you are tracking at least 2 books.*

    ![detailed_view](images/detailed_view.PNG)

 ### Listing all books : `list`